aidenpham/International-Aid-Analysis/README.md

 According to the United Nations, Sustainable Development Goals (SDG) are the blueprint to achieve a better and more sustainable future for all.
 They address the global challenges we face, including those related to poverty, inequality, climate, environmental degradation, prosperity, and peace and justice.
 There are 17 different goals, which are designed in such a manner that they are interconnected.

 Official development assistance (ODA) plays an important role in reaching sustainable development goals.
 ODA is defined as government aid designed to promote the economic development and welfare of developing countries.
-The eligibility of ODA are still fundamentally based on a country's economic growth performance.

 In this project, we aimed to analyze the correlation between GDP and ODA.